-Today we come with a chicken tajine with pears and apples that will drive you crazy.
-A very easy recipe cooked over low heat, with which you will get a dish with a lot of flavor.
+Today we bring you a chicken tagine with pears and apples that will drive you crazy.
+A very easy recipe cooked over low heat, with which you will get a dish with lots of flavor.

-The tajine is traditional to the cuisine of the Middle East and North Africa, and is especially very popular in Morocco, Tunisia and Algeria.
-A tajine can be prepared in many ways, but the common elements are always the olive oil and the pot in which it is cooked.
+The tagine is a traditional Middle Eastern and North African dish, and is especially popular in Morocco, Tunisia and Algeria.
+A tagine can be prepared in many ways, but the common elements are always olive oil and the pot in which it is cooked.

-The tajine , as a utensil, is traditionally made of ceramic and always has two parts: the base, which is a low saucepan, and the lid, which is cone-shaped and causes the broth or water in the recipe to condense little by little, and the meat is completely tender and juicy.
+The tajine , as a utensil, is traditionally made of ceramic and always has two parts: the base, which is a low pot, and the lid, which is cone-shaped and allows the broth or water in the recipe to condense little by little, and the meat to remain completely tender and juicy.
 The temperature when cooking in it should be medium-low.

-The tajine that I have used is made of Revol porcelain and in addition to being of the highest quality (which makes it distribute the heat evenly throughout), it is beautiful and will look perfect on your table.
-It is suitable for all heat sources and since it can also be used at high temperatures, we can use the base to brown meat or chicken before cooking the tajine.
+The tagine I used is made of porcelain from Revol and, in addition to being of the highest quality (which means it distributes heat evenly throughout), it is beautiful and will look perfect on your table.
+It works with all heat sources and, as it can also be used at high temperatures, we can use the base to brown meat or chicken before cooking the tagine.

-The most popular tajine recipes are those made with lamb, but with chicken it is so delicious that I can't resist making it over and over again.
-Go ahead and substitute the chicken for your favorite meat - in that case you will only have to adjust the cooking time so that the meat is tender.
+The most popular tagine recipes are those with lamb, but with chicken it is so delicious that I can't resist making it again and again.
+Feel free to substitute the chicken for your favourite meat - in this case you will only need to adjust the cooking time so that the meat is tender.

 Revol porcelain tagine